 The plot was entertaining as we follow Purab and Rati taking decisions and facing their consequences.

-The different characters facilitated in the progression of the story and the suspense of Purab’s fate remained
+The different characters facilitated in the progression of the story and the suspense of Purab’s fate remained the very last pages.

 What I loved the most?